 Bedford is home to several types of wildlife.
 If you encounter any wildlife, remain calm and walk in the opposite direction of the animal.
 It's best to operate by the general rule - if you leave them alone, they will leave you alone.
-If you have specific questions about the City's wildlife, please call Animal Control at 817-952-2191.
+If you have specific questions about the City's wildlife, please call Animal Services at 817-952-2191.

 Bobcats and Coyotes